LukeRoantree4815162342/QUB_DW_HighPerformancePython/README.md

 ### Python Refresher:

-> Interacting with computer via os and sys (Version2.0 touches on some)
+> Interacting with computer via os and sys (2019 Updates touch on some)

 > Installing extra libraries